 Evaporation fog can be one of the most localised forms of fog.
 It can happen when:

 - Cold air moves over heated outdoor swimming pools or hot tubs, where steam fog easily forms.

 - Cold fronts or cool air masses move over warm seas.
 This often occurs in autumn when sea temperatures are still relatively warm after the summer, but the air is already starting to cool.

 Freezing fog is composed of supercooled water droplets - which remain liquid even though the temperature is below freezing-point.
 One of the characteristics of freezing fog is that rime - composed of feathery ice crystals - is deposited on the windward side of vertical surfaces such as lamp posts, fence posts, overhead wires, pylons and transmitting masts.

-The Met Office also provides severe weather warnings for dense fog, as part of the National Severe Weather Warning Service.
+The Met Office also provides severe weather warnings for dense fog, as part of the Severe weather warnings.